interaction-lab/modeling-pipeline/README.md

 ### 2.3 Feature Importance

-[ToDo] Methods for picking features to reduce correlation and redundancy
+[ToDo] Methods for picking features to reduce correlation and redundancy.
+See [here](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/) for a good overview of methods and ideas on where to start.

   - Potential Integrations
     - Orange